sturdy-robot/johndoe/README.md

 It fits the theme of having some random things going on in the game, and organizing the chaotic environment through the upgrades and collecting coins to upgrade.

 In this game, the player will have the automatic weapons that you can have in **Vampire Survivors**, but you will also have special powers that you can spend energy to use.
 The player levels up, and the monsters can also level up.

+Every ten levels, the player will get a new power.
+The powers have cooldowns and are limited by energy.
+You have to collect energy orbs that occasionally drop from enemies to restore energy.
+Your energy also increases after every 5 levels.